react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 ##### `linking.getInitialURL`

 By default, linking integrates with React Native's `Linking` API and uses `Linking.getInitialURL()` to provide built-in support for deep linking.
-However, you might also want to handle links from other sources, such as push notifications.
+However, you might also want to handle links from other sources, such as [Branch](https://help.branch.io/developers-hub/docs/react-native), or push notifications using [Firebase](https://rnfirebase.io/messaging/notifications) etc.

 You can provide a custom `getInitialURL` function where you can return the link which we should use as the initial URL.
 The `getInitialURL` function should return a `string` if there's a URL to handle, otherwise `undefined`.

-For example, you could do something like following to handle both deep linking and firebase notifications:
+For example, you could do something like following to handle both deep linking and Firebase notifications:

 ```js
 <NavigationContainer